 Marigolds are dependable bloomers that add a spark of bright color to the garden throughout summer and early autumn.
-Gardeners value these popular plants for more than their appearance, as many think they have pest-repellant properties that help keep nearby plants healthy and free of harmful bugs.
+Gardeners value these popular plants for more than their appearance, as many think they have pest-repellent properties that help keep nearby plants healthy and free of harmful bugs.
 Read on to learn about companion planting with marigold flowers.

 Benefits of Marigold Plant Companions